 Link shortening is a technique in which a web page's URL is made more concise, and often branded.
 This is a useful way to share links without using too many characters, which can be a big deal on social media sites in particular.

-These days, using shortened links on your website offers a number benefits.
+These days, using shortened links on your website offers a number of benefits.
 For example, it:

 - Increases the aesthetic appeal of your links.